-Alandra Hileman, Alejandro Romero, Bay Area theatre, card game, Carnida Doran, Cassie Barnes, cosplay, Derek Sup, fandom, fantasy, Gary Gygax, geek culture, Geneveive Perdue, Hannah Elizabeth, independent theatre, indie theatre, Jacinta Sutphin, Jess Carter, Karl Haller, Karl Schackne, Kelly Lehane, Kitty Torres, LARP Live Action Role Playing, LGBTQ, Lisa Darter, Magic the Gathering, Marisa Darabi, Matt Gunnison, Max Seijas, medieval fantasy, Michael James Hawkins, Mojo Theatre, nerd culture, Quantum Dragon Theatre, Rachel Kerns, Renaissance Faire, Sam Tillis, San Francisco theatre, sci-fi, science fiction, Spell Eternity, Sydney Schwindt, The Hero’s Journey, Theatre review, Thomas Ignatius, witchcraft and wizardry, witches, zombies
+Alandra Hileman, Alejandro Romero, Bay Area theatre, black box theatre, card game, Carnida Doran, Cassie Barnes, cosplay, Derek Sup, fandom, fantasy, female playwright, Gary Gygax, Gay, Gay theatre, geek culture, Geneveive Perdue, Hannah Elizabeth, independent theatre, indie theatre, Jacinta Sutphin, Jess Carter, Karl Haller, Karl Schackne, Kelly Lehane, Kitty Torres, LARP Live Action Role Playing, LGBTQ, LGBTQ theatre, Lisa Darter, Magic the Gathering, Marisa Darabi, Matt Gunnison, Max Seijas, medieval fantasy, Michael James Hawkins, Mojo Theatre, nerd culture, primarily female cast, Quantum Dragon Theatre, Queer theatre, Rachel Kerns, Renaissance Faire, Sam Tillis, San Francisco theatre, sci-fi, science fiction, SFThtr, sorcery, Spell Eternity, Sydney Schwindt, The Hero’s Journey, theater review, theatre, Theatre review, Thomas Ignatius, witchcraft and wizardry, witches, wizardry, women playwrights, women writers, zombies

 “Stories of imagination tend to upset those without one.”

 – Terry Pratchett, foreword to The Ultimate Encyclopedia of Fantasy (1998) and The Definitive Illustrated Guide to Fantasy (2003), both by David Pringle